AlanCheen/Flap/README.md

 #### Step 1 : Create a model class :

-A model class can be a POJO or Java bean.
+A model class can be a POJO or Java Bean.

 ```java
 public class SimpleTextModel {